wp-swift-wordpress-plugins/wp-swift-contact-widget/README.md

 * Author:            Gary Swift
 * License:           GPL-2.0+
 * Text Domain:       wp-swift-contact-widget

+This widget is an add-on for the contact details sections of the (wp-swift-admin-menu)[https://github.com/wp-swift-wordpress-plugins/wp-swift-admin-menu] plugin.

 ## Licence
 This project is licensed under the MIT license.